Kacem78/fundify-widget/README.md

 copy the campaign-widget.php  to fundify->pages-template
-copy the header-widget.php to the fundify root extract the function function get_excerpt_by_id($the_excerpt) from function.php and append it to the fundify function.php
+copy the header-widget.php to the fundify root extract the content of function.php  and append it to the fundify function.php

 if you use a fundify child theme: